ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 description: Create content for your website with different Fields, rich text, tags, and then publish it.
 ---

-# Create and edit Content items
+# Create and edit content items

-## Create Content items
+## Create content items

-1. Start creating a new Content item in one of the following ways:
+1. Start creating a new content item in one of the following ways:

     - In the left panel, go to **Content** -> **Content structure**.
-Then select a parent Content item and click **Create content**.
+Then select a parent content item and click **Create content**.

-        The new Content item becomes a child of the Content item that you originally selected.
+        The new content item becomes a child of the content item that you originally selected.

     - In the upper-right corner of the [My dashboard](../getting_started/discover_ui.md#my-dashboard) screen, click **Create content**.
     Then choose a location for the new item in [Content Browser](../getting_started/discover_ui.md#content-browser) and click **Create**.

     !!! tip

-        An alternative way of creating Content items is to [drag one or more files](#upload-multiple-content-items) onto the **Sub-items** tab when viewing any Content item in a [Content Tree](../getting_started/discover_ui.md#content-tree).
+        An alternative way of creating content items is to [drag one or more files](#upload-multiple-content-items) onto the **Sub-items** tab when viewing any content item in a [Content Tree](../getting_started/discover_ui.md#content-tree).

 1. In a slide-out pane, make initial choices in the following fields, and click **Create**:

-    - **Select a language** - from a drop-down list, select the base language for the Content item.
+    - **Select a language** - from a drop-down list, select the base language for the content item.
     - **Select a content type** - use this field to narrow down the list of choices displayed below.
-Then select a content type to serve as a template for the Content item.
+Then select a content type to serve as a template for the content item.

     !!! note

         If you're using [[= product_name_exp =]] or [[= product_name_com =]], the options include forms and pages.
         You then [build forms](work_with_forms.md) and [create pages](create_edit_pages.md) by using their respective specialist tools.

-1. [Fill in the Fields](#edit-new-or-existing-content-items) of the Content item.
+1. [Fill in the Fields](#edit-new-or-existing-content-items) of the content item.

-1. Click **Preview** to see how the Content item could look to an end-user.
+1. Click **Preview** to see how the content item could look to an end-user.
     !!! tip

-        A Content item can look different on different [SiteAccesses](translate_content.md#siteaccess).
+        A content item can look different on different [SiteAccesses](translate_content.md#siteaccess).
         You can select a SiteAccess to preview by using a drop-down in the preview screen.

 1. To discard your changes and close the window, click **Delete draft**.